ejplugge/com.the_tinkering.wk/README.md

 ## Preparing to build the code

-NOTE: The required fields in Identification.java and strings.xml have changed!
+NOTE: The required fields in strings.xml have changed!
+To allow for separate labeling of release and debug versions, an additional string resource "labelDebug" is now required.
-Please refer to the sample files to see what has changed.

 Before you can build this code, you will have to provide two files containing identification information for the app.
 This is because the open source license covering this app's code